 * add a drained can of cooked beans, such as butterbeans, pinto beans, kidney beans, cannellini beans, haricot beans, etc

-Any substitutions will change the overall flavour and perhaps name of the finished soup but seeing as the completed soup is yours, feel free to modify any of the ingredients to your own preferences and needs.
+Any substitutions will change the overall flavour and perhaps the name of the finished soup!, but seeing as this is your homecooked soup feel free to modify any of the ingredients to your own preferences and needs.

 * sweet potatoes or butternut squash can replace the white potatoes or carrots